-How many of you have got something along the lines of ‘start working out more' on your list of new years resolutions for 2018?
-I know I have, and it's pretty high up on it.
+How many of you have got something along the lines of ‘start working out more’ on your list of new years resolutions?
+I know I have, and it’s pretty high up on it.
 I aim to get up that hour or so earlier in the morning and start doing some exercise before going to work.

 My issue, however, is that I can’t exercise on either a full or empty stomach, I need a small snack that will give me the boost I need without filling me up to the point where I can’t move.
 That’s where energy bars come in.
 They’re often the perfect size and are designed to give you the energy you need for exercise.

 There are of course hundreds of energy bars of all flavors and varieties on the shelves of stores, but why splash out when you can make your own at home?
-You can pick your favorite flavors, and even make multiple different batches to have on the go at once, without breaking the bank.
+With these energy bar recipes, you can pick your favorite flavors, and even make multiple different batches to have on the go at once, without breaking the bank.

 Powerful Energy Bar Recipes